Salina EsTitties: Career

+EsTitties has quit drag multiple times due to how expensive the profession is.
+Her drag name is inspired by Selena.
 In West Hollywood, Salina EsTitties has performed at The Abbey and Micky's.
 She is also a musician.
 She's appeared in #NoFilter, Vida, Dance Moms, and AJ and the Queen.
 In 2018, she performed in the ensemble of the Los Angeles production of Priscilla, Queen of the Desert.